QDucasse/gigue/README.md

 The [`Makefile`](https://github.com/QDucasse/gigue/blob/main/Makefile) then provides several commands:
 - `make dump`: (default) generates the executable binary and the different dumps
   1. compiles the different bare OS helpers (in [`resources/common`](https://github.com/QDucasse/gigue/blob/main/resources/)).
   2. compiles the `gigue` binary using a template from [templates](https://github.com/QDucasse/gigue/blob/main/resources/templates)that loads `out.bin`, loads data address in a register, and puts the data right after.
 The templates vary to provide ways to set up security modules (PMP), or relax the structure for instruction unit tests.
+This template can be specified using `TEMPLATE=<template_name>` (presented below).
   3. links them all together using a slightly modified [linker script](https://github.com/QDucasse/gigue/blob/main/resources/test.ld) than the one provided in the Rocket tests suite to generate an `elf` file
   4. generates the dump of both the generated `gigue` binary alone (obtained by "forcing" a conversion using `obj-copy` before `obj-dump`) and the linked binary
 - `make exec` runs the binary on top of the rocket emulator, default configuration is `DefaultConfig` but can be specified with *e.g.* `ROCKET_CONFIG=DefaultSmallConfig` and maximum test cycles with `ROCKET_MAX_CYCLES=10000000`.